-The distribution of entitlements information come from Department databases and is available from the start of the Gwydir WSP on 1 July 2004.
-All post-2008 scenarios use the distribution of shares at 30 June 2014, while all pre-2008 scenarios use the distribution of shares at 30 June 200010.
+The distribution of entitlements information comes from departmental databases.
+All scenarios use the distribution of shares associated with the development conditions associated with that scenario.
+The Cap and the Water Sharing Plan scenarios use the distribution of shares as at 199/94 and 2000 respectively.
+The Eligible Development Scenario and the 2008/09 Scenario use the distribution of shares at 1 July 2009.
 The Current Conditions Scenario uses the distribution of shares at 30 June 2016.
 The total volumes are very similar (Table 4).